Dcode2100/CAEDES/README.md

 to manage the authorisation of user and also to manage cookies for seemless login.

 CSS - TailwindCSS for better readibility and understanding of components.( configuration of react app using vite is different some dependencies change so make sure to use the right dependencies in the future not the normal one in CRA)

+Strategies for development -
+1. Mobile first approch for best practices.